This page explains how to manage permissions in Yesplan.

 - You can add specific permissions for other user groups or users by clicking “Add User Group or User” below the table.

-- You can delete added records again.
-It is not possible to delete existing records with permissions for a certain user group or user, but you can change their permissions if you have permission to do so.
+- You can delete added rows again.
+It isn’t possible to delete existing rows with permissions for a certain user group or user, but you can change their permissions if you have permission to do so.